 You’ve not just brought yourself and your family to a new country to live, you’ve brought all your skills and experience too.
 There will be businesses in your new home that need your help just as there are in the UK.
-Make a list of all your skills and the specialisms you have, then target appropriate companies who could really benefit from your expertise.
+Make a list of all your skills and the specialisms you have, then target appropriate companies who could benefit from your expertise.

 New country, new social life.
 If you’ve not already got them, consider establishing dedicated social media accounts that aren’t personal but purely business, to promote yourself in your new country across all social platforms.

 Attend any local networking events, have a presence on regional small business forums.
 Prepare a little pitch about yourself ready for when you meet new contacts: who you are, what you do, and what you specialise.
 For instance: “Hi, I’m Elizabeth, I write website copy, blogs and marketing content to help small businesses succeed online and off.”